redhat-developer/lsp4ij/docs/UserDefinedLanguageServer.md

 ### Using template

-The `Template combo-box` provides some `language servers templates`, pre-filled with server name, command, mappings and potential configuration.
+The `Template file selector` can be used to select a directory from the file system to use a pre-existing `language servers template`, these templates are pre-filled with server name, command, mappings and potential configuration.

+Templates are located in `src/main/java/resources/templates`.

 ![New Language Server with Template](./images/user-defined-ls/NewLanguageServerWithTemplate.png)